joaoguilhermesa/dotfiles-arch-linux-hyprland/README.md

 Personal configuration files for my Arch Linux environment.

+Most configuration files were customized and maintained by me during the setup of my Arch Linux environment.

 ## Overview

 This repository contains the configuration files I use daily on my Arch Linux installation.
 Most of these files were configured and customized by me as I learned Linux and desktop customization.